HOW TO GROW A LAWN FROM SEED

 With sandy soils, you should just add well-rotted organic compost as this will help to improve moisture retention under the lawn.

 The top soil will need to be prepared to give a fine, workable tilth to a depth of 4 to 5 inches.
 If you are adding organic matter, you should aim for a minimum depth of 6 inches.
 If the area of the lawn is fairly small, it can be prepared by hand using a spade.
-For larger areas it is worth using a rotovator.
+For larger areas it is worth using a rotavator.

 When starting to prepare the soil, it needs to be not too dry and not too wet.
-Start by digging or rotovating the whole area to the required depth, breaking down any large clumps of soil and remove any stones or rubbish you come across.
+Start by digging or rotavating the whole area to the required depth, breaking down any large clumps of soil and remove any stones or rubbish you come across.

 TIP.
 When digging, work backwards so you don't tread down the soil you've just broken up.